-When the Assessment Summary Review process identifies an exceedance of an Air Quality Strategy objective, the Local Authority must declare an 'Air Quality Management Area' (AQMA) and develop an Action Plan to tackle problems in the affected areas.
+When the Review and Assessment process identifies an exceedance of an Air Quality Strategy objective, the Local Authority must declare an 'Air Quality Management Area' (AQMA) and develop an Action Plan to tackle problems in the affected areas.
 Action Plans formally set out the measures the Local Authority proposes to take to work towards meeting the air quality objectives.
 They may include a variety of measures such as congestion charging, traffic management, planning and financial incentives.
-Advice for Local Authorities preparing an Action Plan is available from the Defra LAQM web pages at http://laqm.defra.gov.uk/action-planning/aqap-supporting-guidance.html.
+Advice for Local Authorities preparing an Action Plan is available from the Defra LAQM web pages at https://laqm.defra.gov.uk/action-planning/agap-supporting-guidance.html.

 Information on the UK's AQMAs is summarised in Table 2-1 below.
-At present, 278 Local Authorities -71% of those in the UK - have one or more AQMAs.
+At the time of writing (July 2019), 263 Local Authorities - 67.6% of those in the UK - have one or more AQMAs.
 Some AQMAs are for more than one pollutant, and many Local Authorities have more than one AQMA.

 Most Air Quality Management Areas in the UK are in urban areas and have been established to address the contribution to air pollution from traffic emissions of nitrogen dioxide or PM10, or in some cases both.
 A small number are for SO2.
 There are no longer any AQMAs for benzene.
+The number of AQMAs for PM10 in Scotland is relatively high because of the more stringent objective for PM10 adopted in Scotland.

-Table 2-1 Current UK-wide status of Air Quality Management Areas (AQMAs) and Action Plans (as of July 2017.)
+Table 2-1 Current UK-wide status of Air Quality Management Areas (AQMAs) and Action Plans (as of July 2019.)

 Region Total LAs LAs with AQMAs AQMAs for NO 2 AQMAs for PM 10 AQMAs for SO 2

-England (outside London) 293 209 508 44 6
+England (outside London) 291 195 521 42 6

-London 33 33 33 29 0
+London 33 33 34 29 0

-Scotland 32 15 27 21 1
+Scotland 32 14 29 25 1

-Wales 22 11 39 1 0
+Wales 22 12 44 1 0

-Northern Ireland 11 10 20 6 0
+Northern Ireland 11 9 17 3 0

-TOTAL 391 278 627 101 7
+TOTAL 389 263 645 100 7